 The beach's location makes it the perfect place to watch the sunset.
 You can also see Kuchinoerabu Island, which is home to the active volcano Mt.
 Furudake.

 This beach is the largest sea turtle nesting site in Japan, and between May and July, around 20 turtles visit the beach every night to lay their eggs.

 During this season, great care must be taken when visiting the beach so you do not damage any eggs during the day or disturb the turtles while they are nesting at night.
-There is a viewing tower on the beach for those who wish to see the turtles as they come to shore.

 The Yakushima Sea Turtle Museum